MartinQM/MartinQM/_posts/2021-02-11-TremblantSki.md

 banner: /assets/images/posts/tremblant21Feb.jpg
 ---

+The skiing season had a slow start for us as the pandemic significantly impacted Ottawa.
+Several local ski hills could only do their best to remain open.
-The pandemic is getting better and my friend and I finally decided to go skiing at Mont Tremblant.
+However, with the improvement in the pandemic situation in 2021, my friend and I finally seized the opportunity to go skiing at Mont Tremblant.

-We arrived the ski resort before 9 am, which is the time they just starting operation.
-We enjoyed the first track of snow by waking up at 6 am and drive for one and half hours from Ottawa to Mont Tremblant.
+We arrived at the ski resort just before 9 am, right as they began operations for the day.
+By waking up at 6 am and driving for one and a half hours from Ottawa to Mont Tremblant, we were able to enjoy the first fresh tracks of snow.

-It is a cold day with -20℃.
-We are well equipped and are able to take a few nice videos before the Go pro battery is freezing to dead.
+Despite the chilly -20℃ weather, we were well-prepared.
+We managed to capture a few impressive videos before the freezing temperatures drained our GoPro battery.

-Check out the video below.
-Some nice carving on a cold cold day.
+Check out the video below for some excellent carving on a frosty day.

-Have not been skiing this intensively for some while.
-We both feel quite exhausted after the day, but really happy we can make the trip.
+It’s been a while since we’ve skied this intensively.
+We were quite exhausted by the end of the day, but immensely pleased that we could make the trip.

 ![](https://www.youtube.com/watch?v=ka1bl3wV0VQ&t=82s)